siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 If a language names a "negative-apple," then the named thing is still positive as a unit: one negative-apple is one positive unit of the kind negative-apple.
+A thing can be called "negative" by role, direction, opposition, debt, or bookkeeping side, but existence itself remains positive.

 The sign belongs to the label, role, direction, or relation.
 It does not make the existing unit negative.